-Once they become a requirement, Iceland ETIAS visas will be valid for three-year periods.
-They will allow travelers to spend up to 90 days in the Schengen Area (in any 180-day period.
+Once they become a requirement, The ETIAS travel permit for Iceland will be valid for three-year periods.
+They will allow travelers to spend up to 90 days in the Schengen Area (in any 180-day period).

 Iceland’s mesmerizing landscapes not only make for spectacular scenery, but they also provide an unbelievable amount of opportunities for adventures and outdoor activities.
 Ice-covered volcanoes, bubbling mud pools, geothermal springs, and magnificent cliffs and beaches mean there is plenty of things to see and do in Iceland.

 There is a wide range of day trips which operate from the capital city, Reykjavik.
 Many travelers use the capital as a base to stay and go on various activities which vary from gentle to more daring.

 For those who are up for the challenge, the 4,500 square miles of glacier mean that ice climbing is practiced year-round.
 The two most popular locations are the Sólheimajökull and Svínafellsjökull glaciers in the south.

 Iceland is undoubtedly one of the best places in the world for whale watching.
 The cold, coastal waters host a diverse range of marine life.
 The best time of year for whale spotting is the summer months, from April to September, when species such as Orcas, Minkes, Humpbacks, and Blue Whales, can all be seen.

 The Northen Lights, also known as the Aurora Borealis, is a natural phenomenon.
 It is created when light interacts with the atmosphere.
 The best time to view it is on clear winter nights when the chances of seeing it are at their highest.